henrikbostrom/RandomForest/README.md

     julia> Pkg.add("DataFrames")

-Try to load the RandomForest package:
+Try to load the RandomForest package (assuming that the current directory is in your load path, e.g., add "push!(LOAD_PATH, pwd())" to the file ".juliarc.jl" in your home directory):

     julia> using RandomForests